gnufied/spec/spec.md

   // plugin MAY expand the volume to its maximum capacity.
   // This field is OPTIONAL.
   CapacityRange capacity_range = 3;

+  // Volume capability describing how the CO intends to use this volume.
+  // This allows SP to determine if volume is being used as a block
+  // device or mounted file system.
+For example - if volume is being
+  // used as a block device the SP MAY choose to skip expanding the
+  // filesystem.
+If volume_capability is omitted the SP MAY determine
+  // access_type from given volume_path for the volume and perform
+  // node expansion.
+This is an OPTIONAL field.
+  VolumeCapability volume_capability = 4;

+  // Indicates that volume has been published to node as readonly.
+  // If omitted SP may use volume_path to determine readonly status of
+  // volume.
+This is an OPTIONAL field. bool readonly = 5;
 }

 message NodeExpandVolumeResponse {